grisoniFr/bmf_qsar/README.md

-## Welcome to GitHub Pages
+## Welcome to the bioaccumulation data repository

-You can use the [editor on GitHub](https://github.com/FrancescaGrisoni/bioapp/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This repository contains the files

-### Markdown
+### Information

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for